FIWARE/catalogue/security/README.md

 ### What is the Credentials Config Service ?

 The Credentials Config Service manages and provides information about services and the credentials they are using.
 It returns the scope to be requested from the wallet per service and the credentials and issuers that are considered to be trusted for a certain service.

 ### Why use the Credentials Config Service ?

+In an DSBA-compliant framework, a Verifier is responsible to communicate with wallets and verify the credentials they provide.
+To get this done, it needs information about:

+-  the credentials to be requested from a wallet
+-  the credentials and claims an issuer is allowed to issue

+To do so, it requires a service that provides such information

 <a name="trusted-issuers-registry"/>